Beef Tenderloin Roast Recipe

 The total cooking time for beef tenderloin is about 40 minutes.
 Searing the tenderloin takes about 4 to 5 minutes per side, and roasting the tenderloin takes about 25 minutes.
 You’ll also let the beef rest for 10 to 15 minutes before slicing.

-2. Sear: Add the tenderloin to the hot oil and sear on all sides until browned.
+• Sear: Season the tenderloin, then sear it on all sides until browned.

 • RARE: 120˚F TO 125˚F